-Understanding customers, providing good service and staying in touch all help improve customer loyalty.
+Understanding your customers, providing good service, handling complaints well and staying in touch all help improve customer loyalty.

 Make customer care a key part of your business strategy

-- Effective customer relationship management means organising your entire business to focus on the needs of customers.
+- Effective customer relationship management means organising your business to focus on the needs of customers.

 - Set out the levels of service you plan to offer your different customer types.
-For example, you might assign key account managers to your largest or most profitable customers.
+For example, you might assign key account managers to your most profitable customers.

 - Make sure customer-facing employees have all the information they need to serve customers.
 Give them powers to make certain decisions independently.

-- Draw up procedures and standards for handling customer contact.
+- Draw up procedures for handling customer contact.
 For example, standards for speed and courtesy when answering phone calls.

 Learn as much about your different customer segments as you can

-- Find out what, when and how customers buy, and use this information to improve the service you offer.
+- Find out what, when and how customers buy, and use this information to improve your service.

-- Use your database to record information about your customer's buying habits so you can tailor your service.
+- Use your database to record information about buying habits so you can tailor your service.
 For example, a travel agent could send customers information about their favourite resorts at the time they normally book holidays.

 - Generate opportunities for customer feedback.